 It’s a key reason why many people turn to an Indianapolis car accident attorney to help them get the money they need for recovery, vehicle repair or replacement, and lost wages.

-An attorney can help you file a civil suit and go to court to fight for a better settlement.
+A skilled Indianapolis car accident attorney can help you file a civil suit and go to court to fight for a better settlement.
 You have two years to do this (less if you’re suing a government entity for something like poor road conditions), so it’s important to make decisions before that window closes.

-How Often Do Car Accident Cases Go to Court?
+How Often Do Car Crash Cases in Indianapolis Go to Court?

 We don’t really know how many car accident cases wind up in court because many reach outside settlements, and their details are undisclosed.
 You may have a dramatic image of an Indianapolis personal injury lawyer in your mind from television or the movies, but it’s better in most cases if the parties settle before the case goes to court.
-That’s because car accident cases can take quite a long time before the plaintiff (you, the victim that’s suing) sees any actual results.

 There are a lot of stages the case has to go through first, even after back-and-forth discussion with the insurance company, including: